Advanced Business Rule and Decision Analysis

 Learning Objectives

-• Understand when and how to utilize The Decision Model
+• Understand when and how to use various business rule models

 Intended Audience

-This course is designed for business analysts, business stakeholders, business stewards, project managers, system and enterprise architects involved with elicitation, management, and/or automation of business rules and logic.
+This course is designed for business analysts, business stakeholders, business stewards, data stewards, project managers, product owners, product managers, system and enterprise architects involved with elicitation, management, and/or automation of business rules and logic.

 Prerequisites